muhammadzaid20/Stable-Diffusion-WebUI-TensorRT/README.md

 This extension enables the best performance on NVIDIA RTX GPUs for Stable Diffusion with TensorRT.
 You need to install the extension and generate optimized engines before using the extension.
 Please follow the instructions below to set everything up.
 Supports Stable Diffusion 1.5,2.1, SDXL, SDXL Turbo, and LCM.
 For SDXL and SDXL Turbo, we recommend using a GPU with 12 GB or more VRAM for best performance due to its size and computational intensity.
+Lovelace, Ada, and Blackwell GPUs are all supported through TensorRT 10.x.

 ## Installation